 Accessibility Patterns for the Web

-The book is work-in-progress.
+This book is a living, work-in-progress document.
 Some patterns are complete, but gaps in the documentation still remain.
 We are addressing these gaps as quickly as we can.

-These patterns will assist developers with accessibility, but are not considered to be final, packaged code!
+These patterns will assist developers with accessibility, but are not considered to be final, production ready code!

 There are 4 main groups of patterns: